divyanshuan/readmecheck/README.md

         equate string, output strings.
       </li>
       <li>
-        Create the class TIMI: to store time in hours and minutes.
-Write a friend function to add two TIME: objects
+        Create the class TIME: to store time in hours and minutes.
+Write a friend function to add two TIME objects
       </li>
       <li>
         Create two classes DM and DIB.
 DM stores the distance in meter and